John Gernoun: Judge

 He was appointed a justice of the Court of Common Pleas (Ireland) in 1338 and became its Chief Justice in 1341.
 He stepped down as Chief Justice in 1344 but was reappointed second justice of the Common Pleas in 1348.
 As Chief Justice there were complaints that he would adjourn cases without reaching a final judgment.
-In 1345 one John de la Pulle, accused of assault by Margery Poe, complained that due to Gernoun's conduct (described as the "intervention of error") he could not get justice.
-Gernoun's successor Thomas de Dent was ordered to make a full inquiry, and report to the Justiciar of Ireland.
-Gernoun probably died in 1357.
+In 1345 one John de la Pulle, accused of assault by Margery Poe, complained that due to Gernoun's misconduct (described as the "intervention of error"), he could not get justice.
+Gernoun's successor as Chief Justice, Thomas de Dent, was ordered to make a full inquiry and report to the Justiciar of Ireland.

+In 135O he gave a quitclaim to John de Kerseley for all his tenements in Dundalk; de Kerseley paid him 100 shillings in return.
+He probably died in 1357.

-Marriage
+Marriage and descendants

-He married Matilda, widow of William de Nottingham (son of the long-serving Lord Mayor of Dublin, Robert de Nottingham and his wife Loretta de Bree).
+He married, probably before 1330, Matilda, widow of William de Nottingham (son of the long-serving Lord Mayor of Dublin, Robert de Nottingham and his wife Loretta de Bree).
 After Gernoun's death, she remarried his colleague John Keppock.
-None of her marriages seem to have produced children.
+She and Gernoun had a son, John.
+In 1350, possibly on his coming of age, they granted him their messuages (dwelling houses) and lands at Ardee and Mullanstown, County Louth.
+John Gernoun of Gernonstown, who received a royal pardon in 1422, was probably a descendant of the judge.